The Benefits of Natural Gas Flare Stacks

-Natural Gas Flare Stack
+About Natural Gas Flare Stacks

-A natural gas flare stack is a piece of equipment that is used to burn off an excess of flammable gas.
+A gas flare stack is a piece of equipment that is used to burn off an excess of flammable gas.
 This gas is commonly found when drilling for oil but can also be found when drilling for gases.
 During these processes, it is possible to burn off the extra gas that is commonly found when searching for other raw materials.
-Burning off this extra gas can be a safety precaution as the pressure from the gas can cause damage to the industrial equipment if there is to much pressure built up inside.
+Burning off this extra gas can be a safety precaution, as the pressure from the gas can cause damage to the industrial equipment if there is too much pressure built up inside.

-When drilling for oil you also often find gas accompanied with this oil.
+When drilling for oil, you also often find gas.
 Flares burn off the gas that cannot be processed or sold.
 Losses from burning excess gases are typically the largest loss in many industrial operations.
-When drilling for oil offshores, this is particularly true as there is nowhere to store excess gases.
+When drilling for oil offshore, this is particularly true as there is nowhere to store excess gases.
 It is estimated that 1/3 of all the gas collected globally through drilling is burned off.

 If you have ever seen an offshore oil rig you may remember seeing flames burning up into the sky from the top of them.
 This, in most cases, is the natural gas flare stack burning off the unwanted gas.
-It is an amazing site to see and is what is most rememberable about flare stacks and its flaring process.
+It is an amazing site to see and is what is most memorable about flare stacks and its flaring process.